nwolber/xCUTEr/README.md

 * password: Password to use for authentication.
 * privateKey: Private key to use for authentication.
 Has to be unencrypted.
+* keyboardInteractive: Map of questions and answers.
+Questions have to match exactly (including possible trailing spaces).
+Order is ignored.

 ##### Hosts file
 File name where to find host definitions as well as a pattern to match against host names.